kallemanoop/kallemanoop.github.io/_pages/research.md

 Psychological alignment in **Mixtral**, **LLaMA3**, **AFM**, and **Exaone** using interpretability-based compliance probes.

 ### **DefinitelyNotGPT - Small Language Model**
-Custom transformer-decoder architecture with Byte-level BPE**, RMSNorm, RoPE, and KV cache.
+Custom transformer-decoder architecture with Byte-level BPE, RMSNorm, RoPE, and KV cache.

 ### **Volatility Forecasting for Effective Risk Management in Financial Markets**
-Conducted a decade-long (2015–2025) study on S&P 500 data comparing GARCH(1,1), historical volatility, and RF.
+Conducted a decade-long (2015-2025) study on S&P 500 data comparing GARCH(1,1), historical volatility, and RF.